 The R&D Tax Credits schemes were designed to be applicable to any industry that is undertaking R&D, meaning that the same set of rules apply to the textile and software industries as they do to biochemistry and subsea industries!
-What qualifies as R&D in HMRC’s eyes is laid out in The Department for Business Innovation and Skills Guidelines on the Meaning of Research and Development for Tax Purposes, also (thankfully!) known as the BSIT guidelines.
+What qualifies as R&D in HMRC’s eyes is laid out in the Department for Science, Innovation & Technology (DSIT).
+The DSIT guidelines are broad, surprisingly accessible, and relatively short.

-To qualify for R&D Tax Credits relief, the project needs to be seeking an advance in science or technology by the overcoming of scientific or technological uncertainties.
-In addition, the resolution of these uncertainties must not be readily deducible by a competent professional working within the field.
-This means that if you are developing something that is significantly ‘better’ than your competitors or making significant improvements to an existing product/service/process/material, your work probably contains qualifying R&D.
+To qualify for R&D Tax Credits, the project needs to be seeking an advance in science or technology through the resolution of scientific or technological uncertainty.
+The solution of these uncertainties must not be readily deducible by a competent professional working within the field.
+The keyword here is ‘readily,’ i.e., if the R&D requires significant effort, then the likelihood it is not something that is readily resolvable.
+Therefore, any work done to deliver significant improvements to an existing product/service/process/material most likely contains qualifying R&D.

-An advance in science or technology means an advance in overall knowledge or capability in a field of science or technology (not a company’s own state of knowledge or capability alone).
+An advance in science or technology is achieved when a project seeks to extend overall knowledge or capability in a field of science or technology (not a company’s own state of knowledge or capability alone).

 Scientific or technological uncertainty exists when knowledge of whether something is scientifically possible or technologically feasible; or how to achieve it in practice is not readily available in the public domain or deducible by a competent professional working in the field.

-A competent professional is one that has a good understanding of the current baseline in technology, either through experience or qualification.
-In resolving the uncertainty they can demonstrate how the current baseline does not resolve the uncertainties and these are not readily resolved or routine to solve.
+A competent professional is someone who has an understanding of the current baseline in technology, either through industry experience or qualification.
+In resolving the uncertainty, they can demonstrate how the current baseline does not resolve the uncertainties, and these are not readily resolved or routine to solve.

 A number of different directly contributing and indirectly qualifying activities are eligible for R&D Tax Credit relief.
 These can include work that you do to develop your own products/services and in some circumstances, work that is done on client projects.
 A non-exhaustive list of eligible activities can be found below: